import libraries

 Drawing

 2b) As K increases, the equilibrium point shifts stability from one with zero predator concentration to one with positive predator concentration.
 Increasing K further, the equilibrium is still stable, but the solution spirals around the equilibrium point on its approach toward the equilibrium values.
 The steady state is hence also referred to as a stable spiral.
-Finally, as K increases still further,the equilirium loses its stability and solutions approach a stable limit cycle (periodic solution) surrounding the equilibrium point.
+Finally, as K increases still further,the equilibrium loses its stability and solutions approach a stable limit cycle (periodic solution) surrounding the equilibrium point.

 rmpp(.2,.2,.15)